 Chad is married to Gwen Groover and they have two children, Ava and Willes, and a miniature Bernedoodle puppy named Fergie.
 The Groovers are active members at Cornerstone Baptist Church were Chad serves as Deacon and small group leader.

-+ The honorable Caroline Horlbeck
++ The honorable Amanda Morgan

 + The honorable Elizabeth Wiygul